MrCocoaCat/MyDocument/Net/ovs-man/ovn-trace(8).md

 DESCRIPTION
        This utility simulates packet forwarding within an OVN logical network.
-       It can be used to run through ``what-if’’ scenarios: if a packet origi‐ nates at a logical port, what will happen to it and where will it ulti‐ mately end up?
+       It can be used to run through “what-if’’ scenarios: if a packet origi‐ nates at a logical port, what will happen to it and where will it ulti‐ mately end up?
 Users  already  familiar  with  the  Open  vSwitch  of‐ proto/trace  command described in ovs-vswitch(8) will find ovn-trace to